 Chevron partners with groups like Opportunity Fund and Inner City Advisors.
 With our support, these organizations are able to increase resources for entrepreneurs and small businesses.

 California’s largest nonprofit microlender and a national leader in microsavings, Opportunity Fund serves both the San Francisco Bay Area and Los Angeles.
 Chevron’s partnership with Opportunity Fund began in 2009.
-In 2012, through our partnership, Opportunity Fund provided microloans and business support to 370 small business owners in the San Francisco Bay Area, and more than 900 entrepreneurs in California.
+In 2012, through our partnership, Opportunity Fund provided microloans and business support to 370 small business owners in the San Francisco Bay Area and to more than 900 entrepreneurs in California.
 Since July 2013, nearly 2,000 local-business owners and employees have participated in and benefited from this project.

 In 2010, Chevron launched the Niger Delta Partnership Initiative (NDPI) Foundation, which was established to help increase income, employment and equitable economic growth in Nigeria by building public-private partnerships.
 The foundation has launched three pilot projects to create jobs and increase income for Niger Delta residents within the aquaculture, cassava and palm oil agricultural sectors.
 Programs emphasize coordination among farmers, producers, government agencies and banks.
 The foundation is using demonstration ponds located near the initiative’s Economic Development Center in Warri to train fish farmers to improve their yields.

-To date, NDPI has trained more than 5,500 people, including 400 local business owners and employees, created more than 600 jobs and established 172 partnerships.10,000 people have benefitted directly from NDPI.
+To date, NDPI has trained more than 5,500 people, including 400 local business owners and employees, created more than 600 jobs and established 172 partnerships.
+Ten thousand people have benefited directly from NDPI.

-We participate in Inclusão Comunitária, Com.domínio Digital and Enter Jovem Plus to improve job opportunities by providing personal skills development and professional training for Brazilian women and young people who want to generate more income for their families.
-In 2013, these programs benefitted more than 900 people.
+We participate in Inclusão Comunitária, Com.domínio Digital, and Enter Jovem Plus to improve job opportunities by providing personal skills development and professional training for Brazilian women and young people who want to generate more income for their families.
+To date, these programs have benefited nearly 2,400 people.

-In Kazakhstan, we partner with Women’s Entrepreneurship, which aims to empower Kazakh women — who face high employment— by providing educational opportunities and supporting development of small and medium-sized enterprises.
+In Kazakhstan, we partner with Women’s Entrepreneurship, which aims to empower Kazakh women — who face high unemployment — by providing educational opportunities and supporting development of small and medium-sized enterprises.
 We’re also developing a $30 million initiative for young people that will include a youth center and education, wellness and vocational awareness programs.

 Chevron partners with Save the Children to improve livelihoods for women in the Mekong Delta by providing financial training and microloans.
 More than 1,270 women benefited from the program in 2010.